TheRealFayz/TotemNesia/README.md

 4. The addon will automatically load when you log in with a Shaman character

 ## How It Works

+### Totem Bar Quick-Cast
+1. Mouse over any slot (Fire, Earth, Water, or Air) to see the flyout menu
+2. **Ctrl-click** a totem in the flyout to assign it to that slot
+3. **Click** the assigned slot anytime to instantly cast that totem
+4. Duration timer appears on the slot when that totem is active
+5. Your selections are saved and persist between sessions

+### Distance Monitoring
+1. Totems are tracked when you cast them
+2. Every 0.5 seconds, the addon checks your distance from your totems
+3. If you move more than 30 yards away, the recall UI automatically appears
+4. Works even during combat to help with mobile fights

 ### During Combat
 1. TotemNesia tracks every totem you cast through combat log monitoring